 to have unplanned forms of contact, etc.).

-At least one child, in the past or currently, acts in ways that protect him/herself from a safety threat(s).
+At least one child, in the past or currently, acts in ways that protect themself from a safety threat(s).

-At least one child has successfully pursued support, in the past or currently, from a member of his/her support network, and that person(s) was able to help address the safety threat and
+At least one child has successfully pursued support, in the past or currently, from a member of their support network, and that person(s) was able to help address the safety threat and

 keep the child safe.